SamCFarrell/Looking-for-Suspicious-Transactions/README.md

 ### Data Analysis
 #### Part 1:

-The CFO of your firm has requested a report to help analyze potential fraudulent transactions.
+The CFO of your firm has requested you to help analyze potential fraudulent transactions.
 Using your newly created database, generate queries that will discover the information needed to answer the following questions:

 * Some fraudsters hack a credit card by making several small transactions (generally less than $2.00), which are typically ignored by cardholders.